International Section of the ISSA on Machine and System Safety

 The tasks of the International Section of the ISSA on Machine and System Safety are to:

-- describe the approach to achieving system safety and provide pragmatic aid to practitioners in evaluating their task;
+- describe approaches to achieving system safety and provide pragmatic aid to practitioners in evaluating their task;

 - organize practice-oriented conferences and seminars;